VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 - Vision Government Solutions CAMA
 - AssessPro (Catalis, Formerly Patriot)

+Based on sample data and documentation, all providers differ in how they collect, format, and organize CAMA data.
+VCGI recommends devising a standardized template and schema, including domains for applicable fields, with input and agreement from each vendor.
+In most cases, vendors should be able to perform an extract of fields they are already collecting with little or no modification (or, ideally, provide a source or service that VCGI can read automatically).
+Some fields, particularly land use codes, will likely need to be standardized to a single set of codes and descriptions (see below).

 ### Implement Changes to Parcel Definition in CAMA Data

 Existing CAMA data software solutions offer advanced data maintenance capabilities and should accomodate a parcel definition change to separate and marketable pieces of real estate.
 Data entry and maintenance practices will need to adjust to reflect these changes.

 ### Normalize Land Use Classification Codes

 Standardized land use classification codes and descriptions are essential for integrating a statewide CAMA system.
 Currently, all four CAMA software providers use different coding systems for land use.
 Based on sample data, NEMRC appears to be the only vendor using codes conforming to the [Property Class Codes](https://tax.vermont.gov/sites/tax/files/documents/Property%20Class%20Codes.pdf) published by the VT Department of Tax.
 VCGI recommends that these codes be used by all vendors.
-These codes provide a relatively high level of specificity for different land use types, and are grouped by broader category codes at the '100 level' (e.g., all codes between 300 and 399 have a commercial use).
+These codes provide a relatively high level of specificity for different land use types, and are grouped by broader category codes at the '100 level' (e.g., all codes between 300 and 399 have a commercial use) which helps to quickly identify and group more general land use types.

 ### Normalize Actual Year Built, Effective Year Built, and Unit Count Information